 What is a terrarium?
-Tiny forest in a glass
+A tiny forest in a glass

 Plant terrarium was first invented in the Victorian era by an English doctor Nathaniel Bagshaw Ward.
 His glass container had a rectangular shape and was known as Wardian case.
 It was designed to carry plants during long trips overseas.